 We also damn well knew we were going to sell Alex Oxlade-Chamberlain.
 To Chelsea, to Liverpool, to Lincoln City, who cares.
 We knew we would sell him.
 So what was all that nonsense in the first three Premier League games playing square pegs in round holes?
 Why were we trying to butter up and appease The Ox at the cost of team cohesion and balance?
 At Anfield, Sead Kolasinac must have been thinking “Jesus, Joseph and Mary”, what the hell did I just get into.
 Like many of you, Captain Haddock and his thousands of blistering barnacles couldn’t have captured what I was spitting out of my mouth when I saw the team sheet against Liverpool.
 Mustafi, Koscielny and Monreal should have been the back three, with Le Coq and either Ramsey or Xhaka.
 I’d be surprised if the players themselves don’t turn around and ask “What the hell is wrong with the Gaffa”.

 Saying that, it’s impossible to tell whether a change in personnel would have made a difference.
-Our players would have been better off at the Notting hill Carnival.
+Our players would have been better off at the Notting hill Carnival or studying the form of one of the many horse racing betting sites.
 They didn’t turn up at all.
 And that right there is the crux of the problem.
 Would Arsenal be worse off if all the players were put up for sale?
 You got that eerie feeling from the same weekend 6 years ago when we were torn a new ahole at Old Trafford.
 That was 3 days before the trolley service that brought in Per Mertesacker, Mikel Arteta and park, the Korean chap who was still on military service.

 “I’ve Got Bigger Cojones Than Yours”